getbento/critic/README.md

 # Sushi Critic

-Just a theme to test out new Sushi
+Just a theme to test out new UI.